Controlling secondary flows in Taylor-Couette flow using stress-free boundary conditions: Pure axial (spanwise) and azimuthal (streamwise) inhomogeneities

-The case of spanwise variations is different.
-Parts of the flow are never forced, while other parts are always forced.
-When compared with streamwise inhomogeneities, spanwise inhomogenities have a large effect on the flow structure near the walls for the lower wavenumbers.
-The web of streaks is highly disrupted, especially for the case of $k_z=5.39$ shown in figure \ref{fig:az2}.
-For the highest wavenumber simulated ($k_z=21.57$) the spanwise variation is damped even if the signature of the pattern is much stronger than for streamwise variations.
-This is consistent with the strong variations of global quantities such as the torque seen above.
-Furthermore, it corroborates the idea that spanwise variations are the ones which would most affect the generation of secondary flows.
-We now turn to this.

-When looking at the resulting torques, there is one major difference between this study and other studies: for the largest $Re_s$ simulated, the $Nu(k_z)$ curve is not monotonic as shown in figure \ref{fig:aztnn}.
-There is a dip for in the torque for $k_z=5.39$, which corresponds to two pairs of pattern per roll pair.
-This was the case previously shown to have the largest disruption of the near-wall streak web.
-To explore why this happens, we show the temporally and azimuthally averaged azimuthal velocities for several values of $k_z$ in figure \ref{fig:azv} alongside the homogeneous case.
-The pattern wavenumber $k_z=5.39$ has a strong impact on the rolls, because it imposes a spanwise inhomogeneity which has a wavelength of one-half of the inhomogeneity generated by a roll pair.
-This achieves maximum disruption to the large-scale structure.
-Decreasing $k_z$ to have one stripe pair per roll pair matches the imposed spanwise inhomogeneity with the natural one from the Taylor roll pair.
-The roll pair will then locate itself such that the ``ejection'', or outflow roll, where the outgoing streams are generated will reside on top of the no-slip region.
-The other alternative, i.e.~increasing the wavenumber of the imposed spanwise inhomogeneity, results in the inhomogeneity being increasingly absorbed inside of the boundary layer while the roll remains unaffected.
-This means that remarkably, the flow pattern in for cases with $k_z$ smaller and greater than $k_z=5.39$ look similar to the homogeneous case with no pattern (figure \ref{fig:azv4}), and differ from the case with $k_z=5.39$ where the roll is affected by the inhomogeneities.
+To explore the non-monotonicity of the $Nu(f_z)$ curve at higher Reynolds numbers (Figure \ref{fig:aztnn}) we turn to the secondary flows.
+As mentioned in the introduction, we can expect that non-homogeneity patterns in the boundary layers generate secondary flows that interfere with the existing Taylor rolls.
+To corroborate this, we show the temporally and azimuthally averaged azimuthal velocities $\langle u_\theta \rangle_{\theta,t}$ for $Re_s=10^4$ and several values of $f_z$ in figure \ref{fig:azv} alongside the homogeneous case.
+Here it is even more apparent that the pattern frequency $f_z=0.86$ has a strong impact on the rolls, because it imposes an inhomogeneity that has a wavelength of one-half that of the inhomogeneity generated by a roll pair, and the Prandtl flow of the secondary type induced by the pattern has a destructive interference with the roll.
+Decreasing $f_z$ to one stripe pair per roll pair matches the imposed axial inhomogeneity with the natural one from the Taylor roll pair.
+The roll pair will then locate itself such that the ``ejection'', or outflow region, where the outgoing streams are generated will reside on top of the no-slip region.
+Conversely, increasing the frequency of the imposed axial inhomogeneity, results in the associated secondary flow being increasingly absorbed inside of the boundary layer while the roll remains unaffected.